ardatan/graphql-tools/website/docs/relay-operation-optimizer.md

 How would you reuse this fragment with different values for the `width` and `height` arguments?

-Previously there have been two ways I would have tackled this:
+Previously there have been two ways:

 **1. Write a new fragment with different parameters**